smsharma/fermi-prob-prog/README.md

-# Counterfactual generation for GCE maps
+# Differentiable probabilistic programming for the GCE